Back to the Feature: Explaining Video Classifiers with Video Counterfactual Explanations: Method Details

 \section{Method Details}

 The optimization framework of BTTF is summarized in~\cref{alg:BTTF_alg}.
-We define ``denoising loop'' as a DDIM/flow matching sampling process where the noise-free latent $\hat{\mathbf{z}}_0$ is obtained by recursively running~\cref{eq:DDPM_forward} $n$ times, as summarized in~\cref{alg:denoising_loop}.
+We define ``denoising loop'' as a flow matching sampling process where the noise-free latent $\hat{\mathbf{z}}_0$ is obtained by recursively running~\cref{eq:DDPM_forward} $n$ times, as summarized in~\cref{alg:denoising_loop}.
 The whole framework consists of two stages: inversion and CFE generation.
 In the first stage, the sampled latent $\mathbf{z}_T$ is optimized to be close to the latent representation of the original input video $\mathbf{z}_i$.
 In the second stage, we progressively optimize the initial latent $\mathbf{z}_T$ to search for a counterfactual video $\hat{\mathbf{x}}_c$ that changes the prediction of the target classifier $f_\theta$ towards the target class $\mathbf{y}_c$.
 In addition, gradient checkpointing is utilized to mitigate the GPU memory consumption of the proposed method.
 The hyperparameters of CFE generation experiments for different target classifiers are shown in~\cref{tab:bttf_hyperparams}.
+Notably, for the target classifier A-swinR, because the semantic differences among action classes in the NTU RGB+D training set may be relatively large (e.g., single-person ``salute'' vs. two-person ``hugging''), the number of inversion iterations, $K_I$, needs to be manually adjusted according to the gap between the class of the original input video and the target class.
+This empirical heuristic suggests using a smaller $K_I$ when the semantic gap between the original and target classes is large, and a larger $K_I$ otherwise.